 St. John is the nature preserve of the U.S. Virgin Islands.
 Here travelers can explore a National Park or camp at CCinnamon Bay, where they'll find fully-equipped cottages and tents as well as basic campsites.

-Mount Victory Camp is a nice property in the USVI.
+Mount Victory Camp is a popular option in the USVI.
 Guests at Mount Victory Camp have the option of camping in a tent or renting a wooden bungalow.
 The four bungalows, which can easily sleep four to six adults, were built by a master shipwright using wind-fallen local hardwoods, and even feature bed frames of natural hard wood.
-Try calling them at (340) 201-7983.
+If you're looking for something specific, try calling them at (340) 201-7983.

-Those who love the outdoors will find a selection of different eco-lodges. including Trinidad Charlie's Cottages.
+Naturalists can find a selection of different local eco-lodges. including Trinidad Charlie's Cottages.
 Trinidad Charlie's offers what you might call luxury camping.
 Set in a private garden, each cottage features electric lights, a hot shower, a gas cook stove, refrigerator, ceramic tile floors, and a queen sized bed.
-If you'd like to call before you go, you can do so at (340) 693-8959.
+If you want to call before booking a room, you can do so at (340) 693-8959.

 |Name||Type||Phone Number||Star Rating||Location||Island|